gotibhai/carrot-rabbit-wolf-simulation/project_breakdown.md

                                        |---------------->|  Wolf Supervisor  |
                                                          |___________________|

+## Updates to the design

+Initally started off as the WorldAPI doing all the location handling, then later split that out into LocationAPI, which is responsible to talk to all characters and provide them with locations etc.

+The WorldAPI's job right now is ambiguous.
+I needed a module(GenServer) to add the repetiveness of moves.
+A module which would recursively keep calling other the move function for all the moving animals.

+The CarrotAPI and the Carrot module itself have some ambiguity as to what code should belong where.
+IMO, CarrotAPI was supposed to be like a generator(Following the Factory model) of Carrots.
+Same goes for Rabbits.

 ## How does a supervisor work in Elixir?
 At the core of the OTP ser ver is a Genserver.
 At its most basic level a GenServer is a single process which runs